DoNhatNam1/graduation-project-website-by-donam/README.md

 ## Get Started Now!
 You're all set!
-Follow the steps above to start developing with our Rental Sales Management Platform on local machine.
+Follow the steps above to start developing with our Rental Sales Management Platform on local machine, then go to [localhost:3000](http://localhost:3000/) to check the website process in browser.

 ## Contact
 For more information about the platform, please visit our website [[WeldingStore](https://webweldingstores.vercel.app/)] or contact us at namnhatvt2003@gmail.com.